Mike Majlak

 Mike Majlak (born January 13, 1985) is an American YouTuber and author.
-He is best known as the co-host of Impaulsive channel alongside Logan Paul.
-He also co-authored the USA Today bestseller The Fifth Vital.
+He is best known as the co-host of the Impaulsive channel alongside Logan Paul.
+He also co-authored the USA Today–bestselling memoir The Fifth Vital.

 Early life

-Majlak was born and raised in Milford, Connecticut, to Michael and Robin Majlak.
-After he spent his late teens and early 20s addicted to OxyContin and heroin, he overcame substance abuse in 2010.
+Majlak was born and raised in Milford, Connecticut, the son of Michael and Robin Majlak.
+After he spent his late teens and early twenties addicted to OxyContin and heroin, he overcame substance abuse in 2010.

 Career

-Majlak began his career in marketing, working as the marketing manager for furniture retailer, LoveSac, where he met social media personality Logan Paul.
+Majlak began his career in marketing, working as the marketing manager for furniture retailer LoveSac, where he met social media personality Logan Paul.
 According to The Verge, after Paul's suicide forest scandal in Japan, he hired Majlak to "babysit" him, causing Majlak to buy a house in Los Angeles and move there.
 Majlak found success through his work with Impaulsive, where he is an executive partner and co-hosts with Paul.
 In addition to Impaulsive, Majlak maintains his own YouTube channel and has a social media following of over 6 million followers.
-In 2020, he co-authored his USA Today bestseller memoir, The Fifth Vital with Riley J. Ford, a New York Times bestselling author.
-In his book, he detailed about his experiences with opioid addiction and recovery.
+In 2020, he co-authored his USA Today–bestselling memoir The Fifth Vital with Riley J. Ford.
+In his book, he details his experiences with opioid addiction and recovery.